 This is a fundamental thing to get right, as doing it wrong can have very serious consequence from an SEO perspective.
 I did a project for a mid-sized furniture retailer around a year ago – they were using an extension and around 20% of the pages had unique content, the rest served the content from the original page (so English).
 They had no hreflang tag and lots of low quality pages in the index.
 We implemented the hreflang tag, removed lots of pages (until we’d published new content) and paid lots of students to write localised content for products and category pages) – they saw an increase in organic visibility of over 350% over the next year, including serious improvements for international phrases.

 - Magento sitemap – The magento sitemap is always being criticised as it can’t be edited and it often includes unwanted pages and assigns strange priorities.
 I would recommend looking at third-party modules to resolve this issue.

-If you have any questions about anything I’ve mentioned in this blog post or anything else related to Magento, please feel free to drop me an email at email@example.com.
-I also provide full Magento SEO audits and have worked with Magento retailers of all sizes from all over the world – please feel free to email me if you would like to discuss a project.
+If you have any questions about anything I’ve mentioned in this blog post or anything else related to Magento, please feel free to drop me a message via this form (or email firstname.lastname@example.org).
+I also provide Magento SEO audits and consultancy for large Magento projects.